amirfarjam/Hypercube/auto-leveling.md

   ```
   If not then check you've enabled AUTO_BED_LEVELING_*** in your configuration.h [Example](https://github.com/pflannery/Hypercube/blob/master/configuration.h#L812)

 - Check your leveling data has persisted using `M420 V`.
-This will show that the bed leveling data [M420](http://reprap.org/wiki/G-code#M420:_Enable.2FDisable_Mesh_Leveling_.28Marlin.29)
+This will show that the bed leveling data exists [M420](http://reprap.org/wiki/G-code#M420:_Enable.2FDisable_Mesh_Leveling_.28Marlin.29)

 - Ensure you have `M420 S1` in your start.gcode just before your printer starts to print so to ensure that auto leveling is enabled.
 [Example](https://github.com/pflannery/Hypercube/blob/master/start.gcode#L18)